TanXiao/RSVA11001-Adapter/README.md

 If someone wants to decrypt those, it would be of a great aid.
 A rainbow table can probably be used.

-It should be possible to force them to release the source code, or at least force Newegg since it is an American company.
-It seems unlikely that [Huawei will cooperate](http://huaweihg612hacking.wordpress.com/2011/11/12/huawei-releases-source-code-for-hg612/).

 After more browsing I realized I was just looking at a JFFS2 filesystem the hard way, so I extracted it from the firmware.